 - Size: Approximately 1 inch long, conical

 The 7 Pot Barrackpore has the same floor as a traditional 7 Pot pepper (1 million Scoville heat units), though its ceiling goes a little higher.
 (1.3 million SHU).
 That’s comparable to the 7 Pot Brain Strain, and reaches the lower reaches of the Trinidad Moruga Scorpion.

 When comparing this to our jalapeño reference point, the heat difference is off the charts – the Barrackpore chili coming in 125 to 520 times hotter than a jalapeño pepper, depending on the chilies tested.
 For those familiar with habanero level heat, it’s at least three times hotter than the habanero pepper (which is already too hot for most, unless diluted).

-What does the 7 Pot Barrackpore look like and taste like?
+What does the this chili look like and taste like?

 It certainly has a wicked look, sharing the typical 7 Pot shape – elongated, pimpled, and wrinkled.
 It also sometimes generates a scorpion-like tail similar to scorpion peppers.
 The shape shares much with the ghost pepper (But Jolokia).
-The key difference is the size – the 7 Pot Barrackpore tends to be larger than other 7 Pot peppers, growing up to three inches in length.
-They follow a typical pepper maturation pattern, aging from green to red, but there are many color varieties available among the 7 Pot Barrackpore (including yellow and chocolate).
+The key difference is the size – the 7 Pot Barrackpore tends to be larger than other 7 Pots, growing up to three inches in length.
+They follow a typical pepper maturation pattern, aging from green to red, but there are many color varieties available (including yellow and chocolate.)